aseldawy/CS167/Labs/Lab3/CS167-Lab3.md

   * Linux: Run `tar xfj AREAWATER.csv.bz2` or `bzip2 -dk AREAWATER.csv.bz2` if previous one not work
   * macOS: Use Archive Utility, or run `bzip2 -dk AREAWATER.csv.bz2`
   * Windows: You may use 7-zip.
 * Make sure you know your CS password.
-You will need this to connect to your remote machine.
+You will need this to connect to your remote machine, see instructions in take .

 ## Overview